+In the same way, he kept on crossing varieties obtained from different regions with other local varieties and successfully developed more than 15 varieties of wheat.
 The maturity period of all the wheat varieties varies from 135-160 days, except one, named Mahavir Kishan Pragati, a short duration dwarf variety developed by him that comes to harvest in 95-110 days.
-The yield of these varieties varies from 4-8 tonnes for an hectare.
-Extra effort "For a farmer every available area of space needs to be utilised so that some sort of income can be generated.
-In places like ours where water is a scarce commodity, extra effort is needed to obtain even average yield.
-Government should look into the cause of the millions of farmers like Mr Mahavir who toil day in and day out to feed the over billion plus population of the country." says Sundaram Verma, a progressive farmer himself and Honey Bee Network collaborator of Rajasthan.
+The yield of these varieties varies from 4-8 tonnes for a hectare.
+"For a farmer every available area of space needs to be utilised so that some sort of income can be generated.